 Second, It is assumed you plan on having the M.2 NVME drive as your primary drive.
-You can NOT use a traditional 2.5" drive and expect it to fit.
-You will have to completely do away with the traditional 2.5" drive and caddie and pick up some special hardware to make it work (discussed below).
-If you have the cable for the 2.5" drive, you'll still need the cable.
+You can NOT use a traditional 2.5" drive and expect it to fit "unless" you have the smaller MaH battery which will give you room for a 2.5" but you still can't secure it with the caddie because of the overlap problem.
+If you have the larger battery, you will have to completely do away with the traditional 2.5" drive and caddie and pick up some special hardware to make it work (discussed below).
+If you have the cable for the 2.5" drive, you'll still need the cable to make a second drive work.
 If you don't have the cable, you'll have to get one (details below).

 Third, if you purchased the model with the 2.5" drive, you will have to hunt-down and source the special adapter & heat-sink in order to add the M.2 NVME drive.
 When you purchase the Latitude 5580 or Latitude 5590 with the regular 2.5" drive, it only comes with the 2.5" drive bay caddie and SATA cable.
 There's a special piece you have to pick up in order to install the NVME in the M.2 slot.
 Great thing is, they're available on eBay for around $20 or you can call Dell and pick it up for around $5 if you don't mind waiting 3 weeks to get it...
 (That's about how long it took for me to get it from Dell and they didn't send me any screws...
 Goobers...
 Make sure you ask Dell for screws!)

 Fourth, if you got the M.2 NVME SSD with the laptop, you will need the special SATA cable that attaches to the motherboard.
 They usually run around $12 on ebay.
 No idea how much they are through Dell.